-As hateful as what the Missus had instructed was, I obliged; I undressed from the very heavy and time-consuming oiran ensemble and lain down on the futon very bare like a fish with its scales taken off━some kind of food display and preparation before cooking.
+As hateful as what the Missus had instructed was, I've obliged; I undressed from the very heavy and time-consuming oiran ensemble and lay down on the futon as bare as a fish without scales—some kind of food display and preparation before cooking.

-When the Missus had already seen me doing what she had instructed, she finally left.
-Only when the Missus was out of earshot did I sit upright, take the coverlet, and conceal myself with it.
+When the Missus saw me doing what she had instructed, she finally left.
+Only when the Missus was out of earshot did I sit upright, take the blanket, and conceal myself with it.

-It's not cold; it's already summer.
-But being bare like this makes me feel so less of a person and more like a pig in a stockyard.
+It's not cold; it's already early summer.
+But being bare like this makes me feel less of a person and more like a pig in a slaughterhouse.

 I hate it.

-The slamming open of the shoji door interrupts my thoughts, and I goggle at the old man who makes an ingress.
-By his intrusion, I already feel the dreadfulness of eternal damnation beginning.
+The slamming open of the shoji door interrupts my thoughts, and I goggle at the old man who comes in.
+By his intrusion, I already feel eternal damnation beginning.

 "You're set?"
-The old man seals the door and gives me an titillated toothy grin.
+The old man shuts the door and gives me a titillated toothy grin.
 "Very good!
 We're having a blast tonight."

 It's not that I did not have a foreshadowing already.
-Missus had hinted while she ordered me to disrobe that it'll make things easier for the customer.
-I had a foreboding sense of what she meant, but every fiber of my being just shirked it.
+Missus had hinted while she ordered me to disrobe that it would make things easier for the customer.
+I had a sense of foreboding about what she meant, but every fiber of my being ignored it.

 Not caring anymore if Missus will punish me for being gutless, I bow my head and close my eyes.
-I grip tighter on the bedcloth covering me from my toes to my chest.
+I grip the blanket covering me from my toes to my chest tighter.

 I hate this!
 I really, really hate this!

-It has taken some time for us to gather our thoughts and speak, so we just regard one another in utter voicelessness.
+It has taken some time for us to gather our thoughts and speak, so we just stare at one another mutely.

-The shrouded samurai straightens, finally eases and halts his panting because of running, and then says coolly in his harmonious voice, "I'm here because she's reserved for me, of course.
-You're the one who should vacate."
+The shrouded stranger straightens, finally eases and halts his panting (from running, perhaps), and then says coolly in his melodious voice, "I'm here because she's reserved for me, of course.
+You're the one who should vacate this room."

-My glimmering hope tosses a rather bulky pouch that has this clinking sound when it dropped a few steps in front of the old man.
+My glimmering hope tosses a rather bulky pouch, clinking when it dropped a few steps before the old man.